 Build on these insights in your ambitions.
 We hope to hear of your exploits.

 Our print editions are luxurious icons optimized for focused thought on the most important and overlooked topics in future governance.
 Display it on your coffee table or your bookshelf.
 This is an item for your long-term collection.
 We offer PALLADIUM 10 exclusively for our members; it is not for sale.

-Subscription to quarterly Palladium print editions and invitations to private events
+Subscription to quarterly Palladium print editions

-Private call with our editorial team*
+Priority invites to events and a private call with our editorial team*

 Gift of a complete print collection and other select benefits*